 At the opposite end of the spectrum, there are legal invoices you could blindly approve with little chance of future regret.
 The common denominator in this category is typically cost.

-For example, you might decide that invoices which pass your e-billing system’s initial guideline check AND total less than $500 can be automatically routed to your AP system.
+For example, you might decide that invoices that pass your e-billing system’s initial guideline check AND total less than $500 can be automatically routed to your AP system.
 Alternatively, you might decide that any line item less than $100 isn’t worth arguing about with your most trusted law firm.

 Some issues are too sensitive to rely entirely on technology.
-As a result, you might also consider programming your e-billing software to send certain invoices your way even if they pass automated compliance checks.
+As a result, you might also consider programming your e-billing software to send certain invoices your way, even if they pass automated compliance checks.

 Examples from this category tend to include invoices that exceed a certain budget threshold or those associated with particularly important matters.
 (As you’re refining your definition of which scenarios demand human review by default, it’s probably best to play it conservative and err on the side of additional scrutiny.)

 The combination of clear guidelines and automated processes outlined above is certain to deliver serious improvements for most teams.